Trump says he's placing Washington police under federal control and activating the National Guard

 Combating crime

-The president bluntly dismissed the idea that Washington needed to enlarge its 3,500-officer police force, even as he seeks to have more armed personnel going through the city with the goal of reducing crime.
+The president dismissed the idea Washington needed to enlarge its 3,500-officer police force, even as he seeks to have more armed personnel going through the city with the goal of reducing crime.

-“It’s ridiculous,” Trump said about the size of Washington's police force.
-“What you need is rules and regulations, and you need the right people to implement them.”
+“What you need is rules and regulations, and you need the right people to implement them,” he said.

 Trump invoked Section 740 of the District of Columbia Home Rule Act in an executive order to declare a “crime emergency” so his administration could take over the city's police force.
 He signed a directive for Defense Secretary Pete Hegseth to activate the National Guard.